 Cash accounts are used to record current transactions involving bills and coins.
 They are maintained by a business as physical repositories of cash.
 Possibilities include:

-Before you can create a cash account, you must enable the Cash Accounts tab.
-Click below the left navigation pane, check the box for , and click Update.
-You will see the Cash Accounts tab added to the left navigation pane.
+Before you can create a cash account, you must enable the Bank and Cash Accounts tab.
+Click Customize below the left navigation pane, check the box for the tab, and click Update:

-Click the Cash Accounts tab, then New Cash Account:
+Click the Bank and Cash Accounts tab, then New Cash Account:

 Define the cash account: